indiesoftby/defold-liveupdate-reszip/README.md

 The easiest way to use ResZip in your project is to move some of your audio files (i.e. sound components) to a proxied collection and exclude the collection for the release build.
 To play these sounds, you should make an external script that acts as a sound manager of all your in-game audio and knows when proxied sounds are loaded from the `resources.zip` file.

-### Advanced Usage

-You can remove an unused manifest from the `resources.zip` file to reduce its size:
+Also, you can remove an unused manifest from the `resources.zip` file to reduce its size:

 ```bash
 7z d -r resources.zip liveupdate.game.dmanifest
 ```

+### Advanced Usage

+...

 ## Credits